 UJW is WABJ’s premier community service initiative, and it runs every Saturday from early March to early May at American University, a longtime supporter of the program.

-We welcome all high students who appreciate our mission to apply, regardless of their identity or background.
 The program is free.
+We encourage all students in the DMV area interested in pursuing careers in media and appreciate our mission to consider applying regardless of their identity or background.

 UJW aims to address the under-representation of Black people and other minority groups in newsrooms across the country by building a diverse pipeline of future journalists and leaders that’s critical for equitable representation in news coverage and decision-making.